-Welcome to the HID Global Security Resources Center.
-This secure site is constructed to provide a destination for reporting known security issues with HID Global products or technologies.
-Experienced industry experts will identify, analyze, and respond to known vulnerabilities and provide action steps to help you manage security risks.
+This site is designed to provide a destination for reporting security issues with HID Global products or technologies.
+Once submitted, our team will work quickly to identify, analyze, and respond to known vulnerabilities and provide action steps to help you manage security risks.

-To access information and instructions on how to use the HID Global Security Resources Center please click on the topics below.
+To access information and instructions on how to use the HID Global Security Resources Center, please click on the topics below.

 HID Global's Responsible Disclosure Policy